lifecompanionaac/lifecompanion/docs/PLUGIN.md

 It can be usefull to implement use event if you want to allow the user to define a global behavior.
 For example, in spell game, we create events that are fired on game starts/ends.
 It allows the final user to "react" on them, and for example to display the correct grid on each event.

 Note that when you're implementing use events, **you're implementing the event generator**.
-The event "handling" is then handled by LifeCompanion depending of the use actions defined by users.
+The event "handling" is then done by LifeCompanion depending of the use actions defined by users.

 #### Implement a use event generator

 To implement an use event, you should extends `BaseUseEventGeneratorImpl`.
-Basically, the use event is implemented only handling `modeStart(...)` and `modeStop(...)` methods that should handled pluging-in the correct hook to then generate events (refer to [lifecycle part](#use-mode-startstop)).
+Basically, the use event is implemented only handling `modeStart(...)` and `modeStop(...)` methods that should pluging-in the correct hook to then generate events (refer to [lifecycle part](#use-mode-startstop)).
 As use event also extends `CategorizedElementI` like use action do, same attributes can be found in it to define the icon, name, description, etc.

 To generate events, you should call `useEventListener.fireEvent(...)` on the use event generator instance.
 For example, in spell game, the starts event looks like this :
 ```java